This page provides regular updates on planning policy matters affecting Cheshire East, including:

 The current COVID 19 situation is likely to affect the progress of many of them.
-For example, there are certain legal requirements governing how planning policy and related documents are publicised and made available that currently cannot be met because of the closure of council offices and libraries to the public, however this may change as restrictions ease.
+For example, when council offices and libraries are closed, legal requirements governing how planning policy and related documents are publicised and made available cannot be met.

 As a reminder, the SADPD is the second part of the Council’s Local Plan.
 The first part, the LPS , containing strategic policies and proposals, was adopted in 2017.
 Linked to the strategic policies of the LPS , the SADPD sets out more detailed, ‘non-strategic’ development management policies as well as a number of additional, smaller-scale site allocations.
 When adopted, the SADPD will fully replace the Crewe and Nantwich, Congleton and Macclesfield Borough Local Plans.

 In the February edition of the Strategic Planning Update it was reported that the council had received over 2,700 responses to the ‘Publication Draft’ version of the SADPD .
 Officers have been working through and carefully considering this feedback and a Report of Consultation is now available to view on the SADPD page of the council’s website summarising the key points raised in the responses.

 There you will also be able to find out more information about the SADPD and including the range of reports and studies that were published alongside the Publication Draft Plan.

 It was also reported in January that a decision would be taken over the summer as to the next step with the Plan.
 It is currently expected that this will be considered by the Council’s Cabinet in September 2020.